rodrigo-ehresmann/opt-alg-framework/README.md

   * All problem classes need to have its fitness method acessible with the name *fitness*;
   * All swap operator classes need to have its swap method acessible with the name *tweak*;
   * All crossover operator classes need to have its crossover method named *cross*;
+  * All selector operator classes need to have its selection method names *select*;
   * All algorithm classes need to have its main method names *start*;
   * In the algorithms, a solution is represent with a hash structure, and it's mandatory have at least the pair key-value *:solution* with the representation of the solution and *:fitness* with the fitness of the solution.